Skip to Content

 What casserole pan do I need for main dish casseroles?

 A 2.5-quart oval casserole pan usually makes six servings of a meal when I use it.
-You may be able to stretch that to eight when you add in all the Thanksgiving side dishes that you’ll be serving.
+You may be able to stretch that to eight when you add in all the other Thanksgiving side dishes that you’ll be serving.

-I have a 1.5-quart round casserole pan that I love, but there’s no way that I would cook a Thanksgiving main dish casserole in that pan, no matter how heavy or hearty it is.
+I have a 1.5-quart round casserole pan that I love, but there’s no way that I would cook a Thanksgiving dinner casserole in that pan, no matter how heavy or hearty it is.
 Bringing it out as a main course just wouldn’t look like enough food, no matter how many Thanksgiving appetizers you served before the casserole.

 And, worst case scenario.
 If you’re reading this as you prep your Thanksgiving meal, and you don’t have time to order a casserole pan before this Thanksgiving, you can make these in a cake pan.
 It’ll cook a little differently because of the material a cake pan is made of, so you may have to adjust your cooking time.